barbazul/1kfa/mod_guide_gm.md

 that discussion going for as long as it is productive.

 > Finally, who will *you* be in this world?
-> 1kFA is a game about a group of scrappy adventurers who
+> A Thousand Faces of Adventure is a game about a group of scrappy adventurers
-> grow in power as we play the game.
+> who grow in power as we play the game.
 >
 > Your character will start the game with skills and gifts beyond ordinary
 > folk, but they'll still have to work and struggle through adversity to